-- Not under a disciplinary suspension. - Not under suspension for anti-doping rule violation. - Not under medical suspension. - Healthy and fit for competition. - Do not carry any communicable diseases that may risk other delegates' health. - Hold a current and valid licence (membership) issued by a National Federation currently affiliated to the IJF. - Pay the appropriate entry fees in full before the deadline set in the event outlines. - · Check in at registration (see schedule of Registration in the event outlines). - Meet the specific weigh-in requirements.
-Provide photographic proof of their identity and date of birth using a valid current passport or a current national identity card. - All athletes must have obtained the minimum grade of first kyu.
+- · Not under a disciplinary suspension. - Not under suspension for anti-doping rule violation. - Not under medical suspension. - Healthy and fit for competition. - Do not carry any communicable diseases that may risk other delegates' health. - Hold a current and valid licence (membership) issued by a national federation currently affiliated to the IJF. - Pay the appropriate entry fees in full before the deadline set in the event outlines. - Check in at accreditation (see schedule of accreditation in the event outlines). - Meet the specific weigh-in requirements. - Provide photographic proof of their identity and date of birth.
+Accepted documents are a valid current passport or a valid national identity card showing the same nationality as the country of issue.
+The document presented must be the same nationality that the athlete is representing in the competition.
+A travel document which can resemble a passport will not be accepted.
+Athletes who have permission to take part in IJF events under rule 1.7.2 who do not have a valid passport issued by the represented country must present either a photographic identity or refugee travel document and the IJF authorisation letter. - All athletes must have obtained the minimum grade of first kyu.